 - ¼ cup chilli jam

-- ¼ cup lime juice, around 2 limes
+- ¼ cup lime juice around 2 limes

 - 1 tbsp soy sauce gluten-free variety if needed

-- 1 tsp freshly grated ginger
+- 1 tsp ginger freshly grated

-- 1 garlic clove, grated
+- 1 clove garlic grated

 - Place vermicelli in a large bowl and cover with warm water and leave for 10 minutes.
 Drain and rinse under cold water before placing in a large serving bowl along with the coriander, mint, cucumber, celery, radish and red onion.
 Toss well to combine.
 Top with the edamame, lychees and chopped cashews.